kva55/AvroAiro/README.md

 This is different because monitor mode is not required on the victim to perform this exfiltration.

 To intercept probe requests sent from victim devices, the attacker (or listener) needs to have monitor mode.
-This is because probe requests are management frames, which are out-of-bound.
+This is because probe requests are management frames, which are out-of-band.

 ### Important Disclaimer
 This tool should be used responsibly, and is showcased as a proof of concept.